 As a PC gamer, I’ve always defended the idea that there are plenty of reasons not to switch from PC to console gaming.
-However, when the next-generation of consoles were announced, especially the Xbox Series X, even I was eagerly expectant.
+However, when the next generation of consoles was announced, especially the Xbox Series X, even I was eagerly expectant.

 After spending a few weeks with Microsoft’s new console, I was expecting it would do well to significantly change my mind.
 And it has.
 The Xbox Series X is everything it’s advertised to be and more.

 Before we begin, it’s worth pointing out that the review won’t be covering the aspect of next-generation gaming graphics just yet.
 The list of games provided will be receiving its optimisations from today, over the next week or two as they become publicly available.

 Xbox Series X Design and Build

 With the upcoming battle of the console wars still a rumour at the time, Microsoft was the first to show its hand.
 They unveiled the design of the Xbox Series X to the world well before the expected release date.